Skip to main content

 The text, images, and other content used to teach AI models during pre-training.
 Unlike RAG (which retrieves content at query time), training data shapes the model’s built-in knowledge.
 Brand web mentions are the strongest predictor of AI citations, accounting for 35% of citation likelihood (SE Ranking, 2025 study of 129,000 domains).

 The purpose or goal that drives a user to enter a query into a search engine or AI assistant.
-Understanding user intent — whether informational, navigational, commercial, or transactional — helps you create content that directly satisfies what the user is looking for, increasing citation likelihood by AI models.
+Understanding whether intent is informational, navigational, commercial, or transactional helps you create content that directly satisfies what the user is looking for, increasing citation likelihood by AI models.

 Visibility Score